-25.2 Compensation for members of the board of directors
+Total compensation for members of the board of directors

+35

+147

-During 2016 and 2015 the members of the Board of Directors did not receive any fees.
+During 2017 and 2016 the members of the Board of Directors did not receive any fees.
 However, their incurred expenses for travelling and accommodation in relation to the Company were reimbursed.
-There have been no other related party transactions in the financial periods 2016 and 2015.
+There have been no other related party transactions in the financial periods 2017 and 2016.